bagisto/bagisto-docs/src/getting-started/contribution-guide.md

 ```

 ::: warning Important
-All three test types (Pest, Playwright, and Pint) must pass before your PR can be merged.
-Run tests locally to avoid CI failures.
+Pest, Pint and the translation check must pass before your PR can be merged, and Playwright when it is requested.
+Run them locally to avoid CI failures.
 :::

 ## 📝 Coding Standards